 After high demand from fairgoers, the Foundation raised funds to renovate the facility in 2006.
 The new birthing center is 18,000 square feet—nearly three times the previous size!
 This addition allowed more visitors to learn about animal agriculture, veterinary science and the animal birthing process.
 The new facility also incorporates renewable solar energy.
 About a million visitors each year see 150-200 calves, goats, piglets and lambs being born during the run of the fair.

 Compeer Arena (formerly Agstar Arena)

 In 2012, several hundred Foundation donors supported the construction of Compeer Arena, a 27,000 square-foot equine and livestock facility replacing the 1960s Judging Arena and Annex.
 This facility is where the State Fair and others host equine shows and livestock competitions with significant participation from 4-H and FFA chapters.
-The naming honors went to Compeer (AgStar Financial Services) for their major contribution and leadership in agriculture.
+The naming honors went to Compeer (formerly AgStar Financial Services) for their major contribution and leadership in agriculture.
 The completion of this project builds on our history of support for agriculture at the State Fair.
 The agricultural community has shown generous support for State Fair programs and facilities that serve to connect today’s consumers with agriculture and develop youth leadership.

 Agriculture Horticulture Building Renovation

 The Agriculture Horticulture Building is an Art Deco classic structure from the 1940s.
 This project included the need for environmentally efficient lighting, window replacement for natural light, new display housing, interior painting and improvements to the supporting facilities for this 60,000 square-foot public space.
 The building design includes exterior relief art, a central rotunda with a natural light tower, eight exhibit rooms and eight street-to-rotunda access halls – commonly referred to as the “Ag Hort Spokes.”